-So water babies, here are the best SUP spots on the Sunshine Coast:
+So water babies, here are the best stand up paddle spots on the Sunshine Coast:

 This piece of magical waterway heaven is a SUPer’s utopia and is right here on our southern doorstep.
 Stretching for 35kms (yeah, the goodness just keeps going and going!) from Caloundra’s tail end to Deception Bay, this ecological estuary features an array of lush marine life such as dugongs, dolphins, and turtles, and is a bird-watchers wonderland.
 And with views of the Glass House Mountains, you won’t ever want to go home!
 Unless you’re tired of course.
 Take off from Golden Beach, and depending on how much energy you have to burn, start heading where the adventure takes you.
 There’s plenty of sandbars to stop at so make sure you take ample supplies for refuelling!

 Where: Esplanade, Golden Beach